Digital agriculture: Environment

-Boosting natural resource efficiency is the “single most important need for a sustainable food future,” according to the World Resource Institute.
-As mentioned in the on-farm efficiency section, precision farming — including variable rate nutrient application, variable rate irrigation, machine guidance, and variable rate planting/seeding — could minimize use of agricultural inputs for a given yield.
+Boosting natural resource efficiency is the "single most important need for a sustainable food future," according to the World Resource Institute.
+As mentioned in the on-farm efficiency section, precision farming, including variable rate nutrient application, variable rate irrigation, machine guidance, and variable rate planting/seeding, could minimize use of agricultural inputs for a given yield.
 This could mitigate resource waste and negative environmental externalities, like greenhouse gas (GHG) emissions, soil erosion, and fertilizer runoff.
 For example, Katalin et al. 2014 estimate that switching to precision weed management could save up to 30,000 tons of pesticide in the EU-25 countries.
 González-Dugo et al. 2013 found that precision irrigation of a citrus orchard could reduce water use by 25 percent while maintaining a constant yield.
 Basso et al. 2012 demonstrated that variable-rate application of fertilizer can reduce nitrogen application and leaching without affecting yield and net return.

-However, precision agriculture could also accelerate farms’ depletion of natural resources because of a rebound effect; increasing input efficiency does not necessarily lead to resource conservation.
-Also, by changing economic incentives, precision agriculture may hinder environmental policies’ effectiveness: “Precision agriculture can lead to higher marginal abatement costs in the form of forgone profits, decreasing producers' responsiveness to those policies."
-In other words, holding pollution constant, precision agriculture allows a farmer to produce more output — thus, abatement becomes more expensive.
+However, precision agriculture could also accelerate farms' depletion of natural resources because of a rebound effect; increasing input efficiency does not necessarily lead to resource conservation.
+Also, by changing economic incentives, precision agriculture may hinder environmental policies' effectiveness: "Precision agriculture can lead to higher marginal abatement costs in the form of forgone profits, decreasing producers' responsiveness to those policies."
+In other words, holding pollution constant, precision agriculture allows a farmer to produce more output, making abatement more expensive.

 Off-farm, digital agriculture has the potential to improve environmental monitoring and food system traceability.
 The monitoring costs of certifying compliance with environmental, health, or waste standards are falling because of digital technology.
 For example, satellite and drone imagery can track land use and/or forest cover; distributed ledger technologies can enable trusted transactions and exchange of data; food sensors can monitor temperatures to minimize contamination during storage and transport.
 Together, technologies like these can form digital agriculture traceability systems, which allow stakeholders to track agri-food products in near-real-time.
 Digital traceability yields a number of benefits, environmental and otherwise: